gargargar/udphp/readme.md

 ---
 ## Example #2
-Establish connection on already opened port (ex.
+Establish connection on already opened and used port (ex.
 Wireguard)

 On computer#1 launch: